mergesort/Modem/README.md

 ---

+### Extremely experimental — not really meant to be used in production yet.

 README in progress:

 - NSUserActivity is underused externally, but has become a foundational building block of iOS navigation and actions.